CH-Earth/CWARHM/README.md

 The Python code requires various packages, which may be installed through either `pip` or `conda`.
 Please note that while conda automatically installs the necessary underlying libraries for a given package, pip does not.
 The user must take care to have local installs of the required libraries if using pip.
 See the `Requirements` section above.
 It is typically good practice to create a clean (virtual) environment and install the required packages through a package manager.
 The workflow was developed on Python 3.7.7. and successfully tested on Python 3.8.8.

 Pip:
 Package requirements specified in `requirements.txt`.
-Assumes a local install various libraries is available.
+Assumes a local install of various libraries is available.
 Basic instructions to create a new virtual environment:

 ```
 cd /path/to/CWARHM